 - Compare other models.
 When settling on the price, compare other models.
 Exploring other options, including older models, helps you stay on budget while getting the extras you want.

 - Ask for price upfront.
-When you see the price ahead of time, it raises red flags.
-It’s also a tactic for dealers to lure buyers into the showroom.
-It’s also a safety net for you to see the price first.
-For example, it gives you a starting point from which to negotiate if you pay with cash.
+Yes, it’s a tactic for dealers to lure buyers into the showroom.
+But it’s also a safety net for you to see the price first.
+For example, it gives you a starting point from which to negotiate a car if you pay with cash.
 If the car gets financed, never give out what car payment range you prefer.
 By seeing the price first allows you to keep the upper hand during the deal while buying within your budget.

 - Consider No-haggle pricing.
 Many wonder if no-haggle pricing truly comes without the haggling.
 In a word, yes.
 But know it’s a fixed price.
 It makes the process easier but it’s probably not the best price a dealer offers.